flamingrubberduck/supabase-studio-multi-head/multihead/README.md

 A self-hosted Supabase Dashboard that lets you **create and manage multiple isolated Supabase projects** from a single UI — no Supabase Cloud account required.

-**Pro tier** unlocks high-availability features: read replicas, hot standbys, automatic failover, and cluster mode.
+**Business and Enterprise tiers** unlock high-availability features: read replicas, hot standbys, automatic failover, and cluster mode.

 ---